pucelle/lupos/README.md

 #### 2022

-In 2022, in the bus heading to my hometown, I suddenly realized I can implement a TypeScript transformer, which simply inject `trackGet` and `trackSet` besides to do properties tracking, similar to what I had designed in 2013, but empowered by TypeScript.
+In 2022, on the bus heading to my hometown, I suddenly realized I can implement a TypeScript transformer, which simply inject `trackGet` and `trackSet` besides to do properties tracking, similar to what I did in 2013, but empowered by TypeScript.
 After a full cycle, everything go to it's origin.

+#### 2024

+The work had finally began, what's unexpected is that it's much harder than I thought before.
+Even when it's nearly completed, I still wasn't sure it would work as what's expected.

+Finally it comes out, [flit](https://github.com/pucelle/flit) and some internal apps prove it worked, and efficient.